zzzprojects/docs/learnentityframeworkcore.com/pages/inheritance/table-per-hierarchy.md

 Compared to other inheritance strategies, TPH usually offers the **best query performance for polymorphic workloads**, since it avoids JOINs entirely.

+## TPH Common Use Cases

+TPH is commonly used when:

+* Query performance matters more than normalization
+* The inheritance hierarchy is stable
+* Most derived types share a significant number of common properties

 ## When to Use vs When NOT to Use TPH